Chicken and rice is one of my go-tos for weeknight meals -- I love the one-pot convenience.

-When I saw that Elise had written a savory, creamy chicken casserole recipe made with mushrooms, sherry, and sour cream, I immediately thought of adapting it to the pressure cooker.
+When I saw that Elise had written a savory, creamy chicken casserole recipe made with mushrooms, sherry, and sour cream, I immediately thought of adapting it to the Instant Pot.

 Not only does cooking this casserole in my Instant Pot require fewer dishes, but it gets dinner on the table in under an hour.
 I also love that you can just "set it and forget it" in the pressure cooker.

 This adaptation keeps the same flavors of Elise's original recipe, but I made a few little changes to make sure it turned out beautifully in the pressure cooker.